 Do not use the term “r.f.” as it is obsolete:

-- when used as an adjective, use instead the abbreviation “RF” or the full form “radio-frequency” (including the hyphen);
+- when used as an adjective, use instead the abbreviation “RF” or the full form “radio-frequency” (with a hyphen);

-- when used as a noun, use instead the full form “radio frequency”.
+- when used as a noun, use instead the full form “radio frequency” (without a hyphen).